 Payment Plan: Saint Martin's University offers students the option of utilizing a monthly payment plan.
 Payment plans need to be established prior to the start of the semester.
 Students and families can set up a monthly payment plan for the semester or the school year through Tuition Management Systems.
-There is no interest charge; however students are assessed a \$50 application fee with the initiation of each plan.
-Information is available from the Office of Student Financial Services or online at www.afford.com/stmartin.
+There is no interest charge; however students are assessed a \$77 enrollment fee with the initiation of an annual plan and \$67 for a semester plan only.
+Information is available from the Office of Student Financial Services or online at https://stmartin.afford.com/.